ArcherDotBuild/L2/16-Asynchronous-Code-Callbacks-Promises/README.md

 })
 ```

-Now let's introduce some delay so it takes longer
+Now let's introduce some delay so it takes longer.

-So another thing that we frequently do is return a promise from a function instead of just making one
+So another thing that we frequently do is return a promise from a function instead of just making one.

+## 8. Resolving Rejecting with Values

+The next thing to know about promises is that when you reject or resolve a promise, you can reject or resolve it with a value and you'll have access to that value in your callback that you pass into **.then** or **.catch**, which is really useful because most of the time we're not just waiting on some resolve or reject.

+It happens arbitrarily, like a random resolver or reject.
+We want to know why was something rejected, for example, in the case of a HTTP request?
+Why did this fail?
+And if it didn't fail, if it was resolved, what is the data that we got back?.

+That's the point of making a request, at least most of the time as you're trying to get some information.